 Impact on the System

-- Data generated between the backup time and restoration time is lost.
+- After the data is restored, the data generated between the backup time and restoration time is lost.

 - The data in the OMS and LdapServer backup files has been backed up at the same time.